severeum/go-severeum/cmd/ethkey/README.md

-sevkey
+ethkey
 ======

-sevkey is a simple command-line tool for working with Severeum keyfiles.
+ethkey is a simple command-line tool for working with Severeum keyfiles.

 # Usage

-### `sevkey generate`
+### `ethkey generate`

 Generate a new keyfile.
 If you want to use an existing private key to use in the keyfile, it can be